Was Jesus Christ Ready To Fulfill His Destiny?

 Jesus Said: Bring Them Before Me And Slay Them?
 Does Jesus document, C&V, that He wants those murdered who won’t allow Him to be their King so that Jesus can reign over them?
 What other King in the New Testament stressed his adenda to expand his Kingdom?
 Wasn’t it Jesus Who said these Bible C&V words – that will not conveinently go away?
 Do you realize that if you do not accept Jesus Christ as your savior, God will judge you and send your soul for “Eternal Torment” in Hell?
 If you intellectually understand and emotionally accept either one of these agendas, what does not convince you about the other agenda?

 Revelation 2:18-23 “The Son of Man” (Jesus Christ) condemns a harlot / adultress for not repenting.
-(Jesus Christ then said): “I will also put her children to death.”
+(Jesus Christ then said): “I will kill her children".

 I personally really don’t care if this is a spiritual / fantasy or literal passage.
 Don’t these Bible C&Vs (Luke 19:27 and Revelation 2:23) qualify Jesus Christ (fictional or not) as a violent, tyrannical, cruel, murderous Character?